kwnstantina/README/README.md

 I'm always interested in connecting with fellow developers, designers, and tech enthusiasts.
 Feel free to reach out to me on [LinkedIn](linkedin.com/in/konstantina-kirtsia).
 Let's share ideas and build amazing things together!

 ## 🎨 Fun Facts

-- Hobbies outside coding: [Hobbies]
+- Hobbies outside coding:  Fencing, Billiard, Art, Cinema, Music etc...
-- Most-used emoji: 🚀
+- Dog lover
+- Meraki ( greek word) describes the way I see life...

 Thanks for visiting my profile.
 Remember, the code is just the beginning of the story!